 2. Changing demographics: Canada is becoming increasingly diverse, with a growing number of residents identifying as non-religious or belonging to minority faiths.
 This has affected the appeal and relevance of traditional Christian churches in particular.

 3. Financial challenges: Maintaining a church building and supporting a congregation can be costly, and many churches are struggling to cover expenses.
-The COVID-19 pandemic has also had a significant impact on church finances, as many have been forced to cancel in-person services and events.
+The COVID-19 pandemic also had a significant impact on church finances, as many have been forced to cancel in-person services and events.

 4. Societal shifts: Canadian society is becoming more secular and inclusive, leading to a decrease in demand for traditional religious institutions.
-Many churches are finding it difficult to adapt to changing social attitudes and remain relevant to their communities.
+Many churches are finding it difficult to adapt to changing social attitudes and remaining relevant to their communities.
 Overall, the closures of churches in Canada reflect broader trends in the decline of organized religion in Western countries.
 While some churches may be able to adapt and survive by reaching out to new demographics or offering alternative programming, many are facing an uncertain future.